Datacenter vs Residential Proxies: A Comparison

 - Simple to detect – datacenter IPs are not assigned to a residential ASN (identifying number of the company that issued the IP).
 As a result, websites that care will see that you’re using a proxy, even if it’s otherwise fully anonymous.

-- Low subnet diversity – datacenter proxies often come from related ranges of IP addresses.
+- Low subnet diversity – datacenter proxies often come from related ranges of IP addresses (subnets).
 If you abuse several IPs from one subnet, websites won’t hesitate to block the full range.
 This means 256 IPs down the drain.

 - Unprotected websites that don’t care about IP reputation too much.